Hidden Problems with the Price Formula in Your Buy-Sell Agreement, and Solutions

 Items #1-14 are common trigger events.
 Items #15-27 are common issues to be negotiated and addressed in the BSA.
 Items #22-27 are nearest and dearest to our hearts as business valuation experts.
 Arguably, valuation is the most important (and argued over) aspect of buy-sell transactions.

 Not only is it critical to have a BSA (yes, many businesses don’t have one), but it’s also vital that the BSA be kept up to date.
 Owners come and go.
 Shareholders’ personal, family and financial circumstances change over time.
-Likewise, businesses are not static and economic and industry conditions, services offered, customers, management depth competition are in a constant state of flux – all key factors in valuation.
+Likewise, businesses are not static and economic and industry conditions, services offered, customers, management depth competition are in a constant state of flux – all key factors in business valuation.

 Click here for more information on how Exit Strategies’ helps with buy-sell agreements.